 Growing organizations are on the constant look out for skilled and talented candidates to build a competent talent pool that enables progressive business growth.
-Building a candidate pool helps organizations gain the competitive edge.
+Building a candidate pool helps organizations gain a competitive edge.
 The onus of hiring the best talent lies with the HR team.
 Recruitment and hiring are the two main HR processes that are concerned with building a talent pool.
 Seemingly the same, recruitment and hiring processes are different in certain aspects.
-It is important to understand the difference between these two processes so that the HR team can utilize these processes effectively to engage, screen, hire, and onboard the perfect fit for each open position.
+It is important to understand the difference between these two processes so that the HR team can effectively utilize them to engage, screen, hire, and onboard the perfect fit for each open position.
 Read on to understand the hiring versus recruiting comparison.

 Hiring Process at a Glance

-In order to understand the difference between the hiring and recruiting process, we should first understand what each of these processes entail.
+In order to understand the difference between the hiring and recruiting process, we should first understand what each of these processes entails.
 The hiring process is executed to fill in an open position and consider candidates for employment.
 The hiring process entails soliciting and reviewing applications for open positions.
-The invites for candidate profiles may be posted through advertisements in LinkedIn, job posting websites, social media sites, and newspapers.
+The invites for candidate profiles may be posted through advertisements on LinkedIn, job posting websites, social media sites, and newspapers.
 The scope of hiring is limited to seeking and evaluating candidates for specific positions within the company.
 Hiring happens only when there is a candidate requirement within the company.

 The hiring process can be divided into 5 stages.